 -

-Coordination, implementation, and evaluation of core YWCA Greater Lafayette programs, including Domestic Violence, Dress for Success, Racial Justice, and Women’s Cancer Program
+Coordination, implementation, and evaluation of core YWCA Greater Lafayette programs, including Domestic Violence, Dress for Success, Racial Justice, and Women’s Healthcare Access Programs

 -